manticorevault/agentique/README.md

 This is an explicitly local-first tool.
 PostgreSQL would require Docker or a managed service, defeating the "clone and run" goal.

 **Schema design — JSON columns:** Pipeline, steps, and matches are stored as JSON strings rather than normalised tables.
 This trades query flexibility for schema stability: the TypeScript types are the schema, and adding fields to a type doesn't require an ALTER TABLE.
+New columns (like `cost_usd`) are added via a migration guard that silently ignores `column already exists` errors on startup.

 ### SSE over WebSockets